kukushi/NotificationHandler/README.md

 ##  NSObject Category

-A NSObject Category is provided to give you direct access of controller show as above.
+A `NSObject` category is provided to give you direct access of controller show as above.

 ## Installation